 Freddie Prinze committed suicide by shooting himself in the head in 1977.
 He was 22.
 The comedian had a history of depression, and was going through a divorce at the time of his death.
 His son, Freddie Prinze, Jr., was less than a year old.

-Birthplace: New York City, USA, New York, Washington Heights
+Birthplace: Washington Heights, New York City, New York, United States of America

 Credits: Chico and the Man, The Million Dollar Rip-Off, Dean Martin Celebrity Roast: Sammy Davis Jr., Joyssee more on Freddie Prinze